AntonEvmenenko/2d_geometric_constraint_solver/README.md

 Currently, the project is not stable and mature enough to be considered seriously, but you can still experiment with it.

+Here you can find more information on how it works: https://vmnnk.com/en/2023-10-18/2d-geometric-constraint-solver

 ## How to run

 ```